How To Look After Your Skin During Menopause

 The eyes and lips are likely to be the most affected areas, so finding skincare that specifically targets rehydration in these areas is a must.
 Face creams and serums that contain plant stem cells are most effective for protecting aging skin thanks to their self-repairing properties!

 Menopausal Sun Sensitivity

-It’s important to look after our skin in the sun to protect it from harmful rays regardless of age, but during the menopause you’ll find that skin is much more susceptible to UV damage.
-Aside from causing deeper wrinkling, this can cause sun damage such as sun spots and lentigo to form.
-This is because oestrogen controls the cells that produce melanin, so as oestrogen reduces, so does the protective melanin.
+It’s important to look after our skin in the sun to protect it from harmful rays regardless of age, but during menopause, you’ll find that skin is much more susceptible to UV damage.
+Aside from causing deeper wrinkling, this can cause sun damage such as sunspots and lentigo to form.
+This is because estrogen controls the cells that produce melanin, so as estrogen reduces, so does the protective melanin.

 How to treat sun sensitivity during menopause

 Make sure that if you’re heading out in the sun that you choose sun cream with at least an SPF30 rating to protect against harmful rays.
 Even if you’re not specifically going out to enjoy the sunshine, you can ensure that your skin is protected by investing in skincare and foundation with an SPF rating!